microsoft/ChakraCore-wiki/Home.md

 To contribute to ChakraCore, you can read through the [[Architecture Overview]] and the [Contributor Guidelines](https://github.com/Microsoft/ChakraCore/blob/master/CONTRIBUTING.md).

+## Resources
+You can see ChakraCore related blog posts, talks and other information in the [[Resources]].

 ## Roadmap

 You can see what's being planned in upcoming releases in the [[Roadmap]].